 One note before we continue: this guide does not intend to be a complete guide to what the market offers.
 It is based on a series of new products announced at CES this year and is a good starting point to explore – some of – what is available or will be available in 2018.
 We included some HDD solutions that may interest readers, but SSDs, as prices come down and speed goes up, seem to be the way forward.

 Seagate introduced at the CES 2018 conference a range of new products designed to equip the world’s increasingly mobile population with solutions that solve key challenges they face when creating, processing and accessing their data on-the-go.
-They were not alone, as other companies, from Western Digital, now with SanDisk under its wing, to Dell, Patriot, or G-Technology introduced their own solutions, adapted for different types of users but all promising compact and ultra-fast portable SSDs, allowing us to access data faster, on-the-go and across devices.
+They were not alone, as other companies, from Western Digital, with its SanDisk and G-Technology brands, to Dell or Patriot, introduced their own solutions, adapted for different types of users but all promising compact and ultra-fast portable SSDs, allowing us to access data faster, on-the-go and across devices.
 Or classic HDD, offering reliable storage at more accessible prices.